The Best Alexa Uses & Alexa Skills Right Now

 Pro Tip #1: Different ambient sound skills turn off automatically after different amounts of time.
 Thunderstorm Sounds, the top ambient sounds skill, plays for one hour by default unless you say “Alexa, ask Thunderstorm Sounds to loop”.
 Some other ambient sound skills keep looping until you say “Alexa, stop” or set a sleep timer by saying “Alexa, set a sleep timer for 2 hours” (this would cause the the ambient sounds to stop after 2 hours).

-Pro Tip #2: Check out this list of free relaxing sleep sounds for ideas about what you might like.
+Pro Tip #2: Check out these free Alexa sleep sounds for ideas about what you might like.

 10. Wake-up and bedtime routines

 Why?
-Imagine a world in which you can wake up peacefully as your lights gradually come on to help coax you out of bed while your favorite morning music plays softly.
-That world is here!
+Imagine a world in which you can wake up peacefully as your lights gradually come on and your shades automatically open to help coax you out of bed while your favorite morning music plays softly.
+That world is here with Alexa routines and Alexa smart home devices!

-Set-up (it’s a lot easier than you might think): Open your Alexa app, tap the hamburger icon in the upper left corner > Routines and tap the + icon in the upper right corner.
+Set-up (it’s a lot easier than you might think): Open your Alexa app, tap More on the bottom navigation bar > Routines and tap the + icon in the upper right corner.
 This will take you to the New Routine tab.
 First, choose the trigger for your routine by tapping “When this happens.”
 The trigger could be a specific time (such as your weekday morning wakeup time), a voice command (such as “Alexa, good night”), your arrival home (yes, locations can be triggers too!) and more.
 If you choose a specific time or a location for the trigger, you can also customize when you want it to repeat (weekdays only, Wednesdays only, etc.).
 Then choose the actions you want to happen in response to the trigger by tapping “Add action.”
 For example, the lights coming on, music playing, Alexa wishing you a good night or reporting the weather or traffic.
-Check out VoiceBrew’s comprehensive guide on how to easily set up and build an Alexa routine for more guidance.
+Check out VoiceBrew’s comprehensive guide on how to easily set up an Alexa routine for more guidance.

 Pro Tip #1 — Wake-up Routine: To get you thinking about a routine that could work for you, here is the simple weekday morning bedroom lighting routine I set up (I have Philips Hue smart lights).
 I have a 6:30am Alexa alarm set for every weekday morning, and after it goes off my morning bedroom lighting routine begins.
-At 6:35am my bedroom lights dim at the lowest level, and by 6:40am they become slightly brighter.
-At 7am the lights come on at full brightness (so if I’m not up, I now have no choice but to get up).
+At 6:35am my bedroom lights dim at the lowest level, and by 6:40am they have become slightly brighter.
+At 7am the lights are on at full brightness (so if I’m not up, I now have no choice but to get up).
 And at 9am the lights turn off (so I don’t have to worry about turning them off).
-Even though it’s one integrated morning ritual, the easiest way to set it up in the Alexa app is to create 4 separate routines, one for each time and associated lighting action.
-For each routine, I selected “Weekdays” as the repeat option.
+One of the best new Alexa routine features is the ability to easily ramp your light brightness level over a desired time period (in my case, 25 minutes from 6:35am to 7am).

-Pro Tip #2 — Bedtime Routine: When I say “Alexa, good night” she says “good night” back to me, turns off the lights and sets my Echo devices to “Do Not Disturb” mode until 6:30am to be sure I don’t receive any messages, calls or notifications while I’m sleeping.
+Pro Tip #2 — Bedtime Routine: When I say “Alexa, good night,” she says “good night” back to me, turns off the lights and sets my Echo devices to “Do Not Disturb” mode until 6:30am to be sure I don’t receive any messages, calls or notifications while I’m sleeping.
 Because I want these 3 things to all happen at the same time when I say “Alexa, good night” I can set up a single routine with these 3 actions.
 Simple but magical.
+A bedtime Alexa routine is one of the best Alexa sleep tricks out there.

 Why?
 Everyone keeps lists — whether it’s a shopping list or a simple list of to-do’s.
 Creating lists and adding items to your lists by telling Alexa is a time-saver, and you can easily access all of them under Lists in the Alexa app when you’re on the go.

 How?
 “Alexa, create a packing list” or “Alexa, add bananas to my shopping list” and then after a grocery store run “Alexa, remove bananas from my shopping list.”
 You can also create new lists and add or check off items easily in the Alexa app.
-Just open the app, tap the hamburger icon in the upper left corner and select Lists.
+Just open the app, tap More on the bottom navigation bar and select “Lists & Notes.”

 Pro Tip #1: You can ask “Alexa, what’s on my shopping list” or, if you have an Echo device with a screen, you can ask “Alexa, show my shopping list” so you can quickly scan it.